Start an engaging mentoring program in your enterprise with the help of our experts.

-Create an inclusive workplace by launching a turnkey mentorship program for equity, diversity and inclusion
+Create an inclusive workplace by launching a turnkey mentorship program for equality, diversity, and inclusion.

-Get a fast and easy access to mentoring with our wisdom package
+Get fast and easy access to mentoring with our wisdom package

 Find valuable advice from our experts, mentoring news and resources for your mentorship program.

 Free resources to guide you in setting up and managing your mentoring program

 2020 has forever marked our way of living and working.
 In an ever-changing world of work, the success of our organizations depends on its employees and our ability to engage and retain them.
 Faced with more isolated, stressed, and overworked employees, many organizations have turned to mentoring to continue supporting their teams to stay engaged and connected from a distance.
 How will this form of support evolve in 2021 to meet the growing needs of organizations?

 In this article, the Elo team has compiled the major trends in the world of workplace mentoring for the year 2021.
 Find out how to take full advantage of a mentoring program that will help create a more humane and connected workplace.

 Although mentoring has long been seen as a tool for large companies, it has made a significant contribution in small and medium-sized enterprises (SMEs).
 Thanks to the many forms and possibilities of mentoring, this practice can easily be adapted to the needs of SMEs, which favour a more flexible and situational form of mentoring.
 The situational mentoring approach allows mentees to benefit from the guidance of a mentor on more immediate and specific needs.
 Mentoring flexibility is one of the most relevant in the world of SMEs, where everything is constantly evolving!